|Amanda Blazetic, Head Coach | Women's Basketball|

 | ||Russ Miozzi, Head Coach | Women's Volleyball|

-Russ Miozzi enters his first year as an assistant with Lakeland womenís volleyball, bringing with him 18 years of coaching experience.
+Russ Miozzi enters his first year as the head coach of the Lakeland womenís volleyball program after spending the 2012 season as an assistant coach with the Lakers.
 Miozziís coaching career began at the CYO and middle school level where he led squads at Immaculate Conception School in Willoughby and Notre Dame Cathedral Latin in Chardon.

 He has spent the past ten years coaching Junior Olympic Volleyball at the National Open level, helping a number of teams qualify for the national tournament.